| | | | | | | |

 Men’s from Amazon

 I am currently testing the Salomon X Ultra Gore-Tex Low Hiking Shoes.
-The low-rise style still gives me the ankle support that I like, so I don’t need to the mid-rise style that I wore on my second pilgrimage (and that caused the area above my ankles to swell).
-I am very comfortable in the shoes, though it is taking a while to fully break them in.
-My fear is that they would be too hot for day-after-day hiking in the summer months.
+The low-rise style still provides the ankle support I like, so I don’t need the mid-rise style I wore on my second pilgrimage (which caused the area above my ankles to swell).
+I am very comfortable in the shoes, but I can already tell that they will be too hot for walking in the summer months.

 I really like Salomon’s “quicklace” shoe lace solution, so that I’m not bothered with shoes that untie while I’m walking.
 This was a huge hassle for me on my first pilgrimage.
 On the second pilgrimage, I replaced the standard shoe laces that came with my shoes with a quicklace system like this: